QubitPi/general-relativity/README.md

 ### Setup

 1. Install [Tex Live][LaTeX URL] (version ≥ 2021)
 2. Download and install [Ubuntu Font][Ubuntu Font URL].
-For how to install a new System font:
+For instructions on how to install a new System font please refer to the following links:

    - Linux users shall consult [this thread](https://askubuntu.com/a/191782)
    - Mac users can follow [this Apple support](https://support.apple.com/guide/font-book/install-and-validate-fonts-fntbk1000/mac)